mpv-player/mpv/DOCS/interface-changes.rst

 Also see compatibility.rst.

 This document lists changes to them.
 New changes are added to the top.
+Usually, only incompatible or important changes are mentioned.
+New options/commands/etc. are not always listed.

 Interface changes
 =================